 It is hardly worth your while to use OOUX on small corporate websites a few pages long.
 Those usually come with a few patently obvious objects or none at all.
 You don't need a separate, dedicated process to deal with that.

-It is also important to make sure that the documents generated in the process get updated in a timely fashion and remain available to the entire team.
-Unless this is done, the OOUX will remain on paper only – neither the developers, nor the copywriters, nor the designers will want to be part of it.
+It is also important to ensure that the documents generated in the process are updated in a timely fashion and remain available to the entire team.
+Unless this is done, the OOUX will remain on paper only – neither the developers, the copywriters, nor the designers will want to be part of it.

-The same approach may work for internal customers as well, but the line of argument will be different: ‘We would save 50 man-hours of design work by removing this feature’.
+The same approach may also work for internal customers, but the line of argument will be different: ‘We would save 50 man-hours of design work by removing this feature’.

 Further reading on OOD